Riccardo-Spinzi/Finite-Element-Method/README.md

 ~ Implemented the possibility of having different properties on each element;

+~ Calculate every force or moment on each node;

+~ Solve systems where some node displacements are imposed as boundary conditions;

 Future aims:

 ~ Implement the possibility of having varying properties on one single element;

-~ Calculate every force or moment on each node (up to now they must be computed separately);

-~ Solve systems where some node displacements are imposed as boundary conditions;

 ~ Model correctly the presence of concentrated springs as constraints with specific structural properties;